 Many people who can’t seem to get away during the ‘normal’ peak holiday season travel in late summer to early autumn and often are left with few choices to enjoy a bit of sun before the cold late autumn weather gives way to winter.
-This year, why not look at some of the best places for fun and sun in Europe that tend to enjoy warmth longer in the season and are known to be destinations where you can party and play to your heart’s content.
+This year, why not look at some of the best places for fun and sun in Europe that tend to enjoy warmth longer in the season and are known to be destinations where you can party to your heart’s content.
 From the warm Mediterranean waters to the picturesque seaside streets of England’s own Cornwall, there are places to go where you can still enjoy a late summer holiday and sometimes at less the cost!

 I live in London, so I’m here all the time anyway… But September is a beautiful time of month in the city.
 The sticky summer humidity tends to wear off a little, but the sunshine sticks around which is just gorgeous.
 Spend your time eating in some of London’s outdoor bars and restaurants, and checking out some of the fun outdoor cinemas too.
 I’ve been meaning to head to the Luna Cinema, so definitely put that on your list!